shaefelinger/codepedia/src/VUE/events.md

 ## `v-on` directive

+Attaches event-handler to event -> all browser events.
+Run javascript Inside the string.

 ```vue
 <button class="button" v-on:click="logic to run">Add to Cart</button>
 ```

 We are telling `v-on` what type of event to listen for: a `click`.
-Inside the quotes, we place the logic (or method name) we want to run when that event happens.
+Inside the quotes,  place the logic (or method name)  to run when that event happens.

 If we write `v-on:click="cart += 1"`, we’ll increment the value of cart by `1`, when a click event happens.

 ### shorthand @